x86senniral/TempoGPT/README.md

 2. Install
 Use `npm install` to install all of the required dependencies.

+3. Deploy
+Use `npm run dev` to deploy.

 ## Replacements
 - Replace the data in firebase.js with your own firebase web app configurations.
 - Add in your openAI API key in `chatbot.py` at `OpenAI(api_key='')`